jordan-bird/art-DCGAN-Keras/README.md

 The topology of the Discriminator and Generator are from [Barrat's Art DCGAN](https://github.com/robbiebarrat/art-DCGAN)

 # Usage
-Currently, images MUST be 128x128
+Currently, images MUST be RGB and 128x128

 python keras-art-dcgan.py -dataset=datasetname